 Below I have picked out three of my favourite music production laptops.
 I’ve provided each at a different price point so you can get a good feel for what you should be getting for your money.
 Each of these includes an SSD, 8GB of RAM and at least an i5 processor.

 This nifty little laptop comes in at a fantastic price for what it offers.
-With an Intel i5 processor you will have all the speed you need to make even the most sonically dense music.
+With an Intel i5 processor, you will have all the speed you need to create even the most sonically dense music.
 Additionally, 8GB of RAM means you can get pretty intricate with your plugins before you start to feel the machine slow down.
-One of my favourite things about this laptop is the storage space.
-You’ve got a 128GB SSD drive which will be perfect for storing your OS, DAW and any other music related software.
-You’ve also got a 500GB HDD which provides ample space to store project files and samples.
+One of my favorite things about this laptop is the storage space.
+You’ve got a 128GB SSD drive, which will be perfect for storing your OS, DAW, and any other music-related software.
+You’ve also got a 500GB HDD, providing ample space to store project files and samples.
 This is what all music production laptops should look like!

 Next, we have a great mid-market device that brings a lot of new capabilities to the playing field.
 This Onyx black edition of the Lenovo Flex 15 offers 16GB of RAM and a 512GB SSD drive, with an 8th generation i7 CPU.
 This machine far outperforms the Aspire and has even more to offer.
-This handy little device has a fully rotatable screen meaning it can be used like a tablet.
-What with it also being a touch screen, this is super handy for those on the go mixes you’re trying to tweak.
-Also, Lenovo laptops are well known for their good battery life so with a machine like this, you know you’ll be able to work for a while before you need to charge it up.
+This handy device has a fully rotatable screen, meaning it can be used like a tablet.
+With its touch screen, this is super handy for those on-the-go mixes you’re trying to tweak.
+Also, Lenovo laptops are well known for their good battery life, so with a machine like this, you know you’ll be able to work for a while before needing to charge it up.

 It really wouldn’t be an article about laptops without mentioning Apple.
 The MacBook has long been a staple of the creative industry and is still very popular in recording studios and educational facilities around the world.
-If you’re not a Mac person then the previous two laptops will be for you.
-If you want something more powerful then use those as a starting point so you have something to compare against.
-However, if you are an Apple person then I won’t need to sell you too hard on this.
-Macs are renowned for being trustworthy and having long lives so it’s a safe bet they will be worth it in the long run.
-Choose between an i5 or an i7 processor, get 8GB of RAM and between 256GB and 512GB of SSD memory and you’re good to go!
+If you’re not a Mac person, then the previous two laptops will suit you.
+If you want something more powerful, then use those as a starting point so you have something to compare against.
+However, if you are an Apple person, then I won’t need to sell you too hard on this.
+Macs are renowned for being trustworthy and having long lifespans, so it’s a safe bet they’ll be worth it in the long run.
+Choose between an i5 or an i7 processor, get 8GB of RAM, and between 256GB and 512GB of SSD memory, and you’re good to go!

 TL;DR